WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

 ### macOS

-If you followed the [macOS Setup guide](/Meadow/Getting_Started/Setup/macos/), you're all set.
-Otherwise follow the steps below.

 For macOS, you'll need Brew.
 To install:

  1. Install [Brew](https://brew.sh/) if it isn't installed already.
  * Open the terminal.
  * Install _dfu-util_ by executing the command: